Pkanand1999/netflix-frontend/README.md

 - Responsive design: The interface is responsive and adapts to different screen sizes.

   ## To Complete Process
-  -card number must have 16 digits
+  -card number must have 16 digits.
-  -mm/yyyy 6 digits
+  -mm/yyyy 6 digits.
-  -cvv 3digits
+  -cvv 3digits.
-  -PIN 1234
+  -PIN 1234.

 ## Technologies Used